Signed in as:

 THE DREAM STUDIO.

 It took almost 9 months to build but when it was finished it was beautiful.
-There about 900 square feet with a vaulted ceiling,skylights and a sliding glass door that looked out on the wooded back yard.
+It was about 900 square feet with a vaulted ceiling ,skylights and a sliding glass door that looked out on the wooded back yard.
 There was plenty of space for storage of ware at various stages, a glaze mixing area and storage for a ton of clay and glaze chemicals.

 As I have reviewed my photos from the 1984 to 2005, I could see that this was my most productive period, not only in the number of new designs I was developing, but the amount of work I was producing and exhibiting.